A00826925/nzxt-cam-better-carousel/README.md

 # NZXT Kraken Carousel

 I wanted to add more images to my NZXT cooler screen, but CAM only allows 5 presets on the carousel function.
 Not only that, I can't add an image with the watch face.
+(NZXT CAM NOT NEEDED NOW!!)

 <img width="1874" height="925" alt="image" src="https://github.com/user-attachments/assets/e9aaf061-6fec-4735-9829-1fbb6dbf0001" />